My Choice (film): Reception

 In 2024, My Choice had 12 million views on YouTube.
 Anu Singh Choudhary writes in her Deutsche Welle article that the short film had generated an online debate with contradicting opinions.
 Some social media users concurred with the message in the film, whereas others questioned its intentions and essence.

 Reporter Gunjeet Sra in Quartz criticised the film, calling it hypocritical to claim that a film industry that degraded and imposed beauty standards on women was aligned with feminism.
 Meagan Tyler, a research fellow at the RMIT University, held a similar opinion; in an article for The Conversation Tyler claims that the film reduced women's empowerment to a series of choices, without considering the circumstances leading to those choices nor their consequences.
 In The Washington Post, Soraya Nadia McDonald also takes note of Sra's criticism: "..They talk about the prerogative of choice, but they don't explain the burden of those choices. ..".

-McDonald nonetheless appreciated "My Choice" as a call to recognize and respect women's agency.
-McDonald stated that, even though Padukone's presence in the film drew attention to the social issues women faced, they affect women all across India.
-McDonald compliments Adajania's decision to film women from various backgrounds in the video, and not just Padukone.
+McDonald nonetheless appreciated "My Choice" as "a call to recognize and respect women's agency".
+While co-relating the film to the status of women in contemporary India, in the Business Standard, Aletta D'cruz brings to notice patriarchy and gendered violence in India, where as McDonald in the Washington Post points out to the societal challenges faced by Indian women.
 McDonald states, regarding the lines "...Your mind is caged, let it free.
 My body is not, let it be ...
 My choice: To love temporarily, or to lust forever.
 My choice: to love a man, or a woman, or both.
 Remember, you are my choice.
 I'm not your privilege. ..." that it was going to be shocking to conservative Indian audiences for Adajania to openly condone homosexuality and women's right to have sex outside of marriage or to abstain.